 Only applications providing all application requirements will be considered further.
 Applicant requirements are as below.
 They should be numbered and attached to the application in that order:

 2- Detailed CV.
 Names and contact information of three referees.

 3- Names and contact information of three referees.

 4- Slides from a recent presentation in a conference or seminar.

 5- Full transcripts from undergraduate and graduate studies.

 Interested applicants should send their complete application packets to:

-PLEASE USE as subject for your email: PhD Application – COHMAS 2021
+PLEASE USE as a subject for your email: PhD Application – COHMAS 2021